pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1325-SmarActEncodedTipTilt.rst

 Device Features
 ---------------
-- Add the SmarActEncodedTipTilt.embedded screens
+- SmarActEncodedTipTilt: added embedded screens
-- bundles open-loop and closed-loop motion
+- - bundles open-loop and closed-loop motion
-- Wraps the home and calibrate sequence into single methods
+- - Wraps the home and calibrate sequence into single methods

 New Devices
 -----------